nackerley/indian-subcontinent-psha/README.md

 This model is described in the report by [Ackerley (2016)](Report/IndiaOpenPsha.pdf).

-A revised version, subscripted `_v1` and incorporating clarifications from the authors of Nath & Thingbaijam (2012), was included in the initial release of the [Global Seismic Seismic Hazard Map] (https://hazard.openquake.org/gem/), v.
+A revised version, subscripted `_v1` and incorporating clarifications from the authors of Nath & Thingbaijam (2012), was included in the initial release of the [Global Seismic Seismic Hazard Map](https://hazard.openquake.org/gem/), v.
 2018.1.

 Work is in progress to develop a `_v2` model to address outstanding issues.